Table of contents

 Digital Design and Computer Architecture (2007) by David and Sarah Harris.
 Chapters 1-3 and 5 of this book are an outstanding introduction to the digital electronics we cover in the first half of the unit, with plenty of examples and exercises.
 Chapters 6-8 are based around MIPS, a slightly more complicated architecture than Hack, but still make good references for general concepts not evident in the Hack CPU.
 It’s available for free in eBook form from the University of Bristol library here.

 Crafting Interpreters (2021) by Robert Nystrom.
 This book may be useful for the second half of the unit, when we’ve learned Hack machine code and assembly and are focusing on the journey from there to a high-level language.
-It’s unfortunately based around Java rather than C, and focuses on its own toy language rather than Hack, but a lot of the concepts carry over (like grammars) and the explanations are very well-done, so this is probably the best place to look for a second opinion compared to Nisan and Schocken.
-It’s available for free from the author’s website here.
+It’s unfortunately based around Java rather than C, and focuses on its own toy language (Lox) rather than Hack, but a lot of the concepts carry over (like grammars) and the explanations are very well-done, so this is probably the best place to look for a second opinion compared to Nisan and Schocken.
+The second half of the book also describes a compiler from Lox into a stack machine somewhat similar to Hack VM, and this compiler is written in C. It’s available for free from the author’s website here.

 Introduction to Compilers and Language Design (2023) by Douglas Thain.
 For our purposes, this book is very interesting but almost entirely overkill - it takes a similar tack to Nystrom’s book but goes farther and is more technical.
 We’re planning to reference a couple of chapters for introductory concepts, but for the most part this is a book to check out if you want to take a closer look at some of the theoretical concepts we’ll be sweeping under the rug in the name of covering more material (particularly if you have a mathematical background).
 It’s available for free from the author’s website here.